irochal/Data-management-project/reports/README.md

-Here you can store any output reports, such as HTML or LaTeX versions of tables, that you produce.
-Sweave or brew documents should also go in the `reports` directory.
+Here you can find my report and my critical reflection